suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 If you prefer JMeter or ApacheBench, the same two constraints apply:

 1. **Pace below 100 req/min** or the global tier rejects you before you reach any higher tier's boundary (§11).
-2. **Set a 60-second request timeout** — a free-tier Render cold start takes 30–60s on the first request and is not a failure.
+2. **Set a reasonable request timeout** — this no longer needs to account for a free-tier cold start (the EC2 deployment doesn't spin down when idle), but keep a sane margin (10–15s) for normal network variance.

 Seed accounts need `status = 'Active'`.
-On Render, where `BYPASS_EMAIL_VERIFICATION` is (correctly) unset, register the account then activate it directly:
+Since `BYPASS_EMAIL_VERIFICATION` is (correctly) unset in production, register the account then activate it directly:

 ```sql
 UPDATE "User" SET status = 'Active' WHERE email = '<loadtest account>';